mirouhml/hello-react-rails/README.md

 - Run `bundle install` to get the dependencies.
 - Run `rails db:create:all` to create all databases.
+- Run `rails db:seed` to fill the database.
 - Run `rails s` to launch the website.

 ## About me